Skip to Main Content

 Using digital primary sources to reduce use of AI by students

-How do I develop learning experiences that discourage the use of AI content generation services?
+How do I develop learning experiences and assignments that discourage the use of AI content generation services?

 • Consider connecting your assignment prompts deeply to in-class discussions and activities.
 AI content generation services do not have access to your course content, so requiring mention of topics or ideas specific to your class negates the value of AI-created content.